 Congenital Glaucoma

-12. What role do medications play in the management of PCG?
+12. How often is repeat surgery required in the management of PCG?

 Explanation: Study guide – Congenital Glaucoma